 This is the best time to visit Iguazu Falls

 There are two factors to consider when deciding on the best time to visit Iguazu Falls.
-One is the weather and the other is the number of tourists likely to be visiting at the same time as you.
+One is the weather.
+The other is the number of tourists likely to be visiting at the same time as you.

-The Iguazu Falls are situated in the lush, tropical rainforest of Iguazu National Park (divided into Brazil’s Parque Nacional do Iguaçu and Argentina’s Parque Nacional Iguazú), which is a UNESCO World Heritage Site.
+The Iguazu Falls are situated in the lush, tropical rainforest of Iguazu National Park.
+Divided into Brazil’s Parque Nacional do Iguaçu and Argentina’s Parque Nacional Iguazú, it is a UNESCO World Heritage Site.
 The climate here is hot and humid, with an abundance of rain, depending on what time of year you go.

 The rainy summer season is from October to March, with temperatures reaching a sticky 33 °C. During these months, the level of the waterfalls is at its highest, so it attracts more local tourists.
 The drier and cooler winter season (10 °C to 25 °C on average) is from May to September.

-The best time to visit Iguazu Falls is in the shoulder months between these seasons, from April to May or between September and October.
-It’s not as hot during these months and there is less rain, so it will be more pleasant to walk around the paths and view the waterfalls.
-There will also be fewer tourists.
+The best time to visit Iguazu Falls is in the shoulder months between these seasons.
+So, from April to May or between September and October.
+It’s not as hot during these months and less rainy, so it’s more comfortable weather to visit.
+There will also be fewer tourists at this time.

-Monday to Friday is the best time of the week to visit Iguazu Falls to avoid the majority of tourists, as most people visit at the weekend.
+Monday to Friday is the best time of the week to visit Iguazu Falls.
+On weekdays you’ll avoid the majority of tourists who visit at the weekend.

-Read on for my full guide to visiting the incredible Iguazu Falls and the best places to stay to make the most of your visit.
+Read on for my full guide to visiting the incredible Iguazu Falls from the Brazil side.
+Discover the best places to stay to make the most of your visit.

 best time to visit iguazu falls